Robert Shwartzman: FIA Formula 3 Championship

 Following the merger of the FIA Formula 3 European Championship and GP3 Series into the new FIA Formula 3 Championship in 2019, Prema announced Shwartzman as one of its drivers for the inaugural season.
 Shwartzman qualified on pole for the first Barcelona race and initially finished the race in second before being promoted to race winner following a time penalty to Christian Lundgaard.
 In the following day's race, he finished fourth.

 He took third place at qualifying in Circuit Paul Ricard and finished second in the first race, losing only to his team-mate Jehan Daruvala.
 After starting from seventh in the grid, at the sprint race, he took his second victory.
-At the Red Bull Ring Shwartzman qualified only 12th, after suffering from technical issues.
+At the Red Bull Ring, Shwartzman qualified only twelfth, after suffering from technical issues.
 He went up to fifth in the first race, and in the next race he battled with Marcus Armstrong, but at the final lap made contact.
 Armstrong retired and Shwartzman crossed the finish line in first, but was given a five-second time penalty for causing a collision, dropping him down to third behind race winner HWA Racelab driver Jake Hughes, who took victory here last year, and Jehan Daruvala.

 At Silverstone Shwartzman qualified sixth.
 It looked like he would finish in the same position, but with 3 laps remaining he overtook Christian Lundgaard.
 Later, Pedro Piquet also overtook him.
 On Sunday, he finished second with the fastest lap, behind Hitech Grand Prix and race winner Leonardo Pulcini who took two victories in the 2018 GP3 Series – at Sochi and Abu Dhabi – all victories for the Italian were at the feature races.
 At the Hungaroring, it was the first weekend for the Russian driver to not score any podiums - he qualified fourth, but following a poor start, finished only in fifth.
 The following day, he was set to take third position, however retired following difficulties in tyre management and a collision with Felipe Drugovich.
 At Spa-Francorchamps Shwartzman qualified in fourth position, and overtook Jehan Daruvala and Marcus Armstrong to finish in second place.
 In the following sprint race, he finished third behind Yuki Tsunoda, and Marcus Armstrong.

 At Monza, he qualified third, and despite a five-place grid penalty, was able to win his third race of the year.
 In the sprint, he took eight place by a margin of 0.067 seconds over Christian Lundgaard and to take the final point.
 Shwartzman took the pole position ahead of his home race at Sochi, but he couldn't save his race lead and finished second behind Armstrong.
 However, Shwartzman's point advantage on Daruvala was enough for him to clinch the championship title.